courk/openflexure-delta-stage/docs/printing_the_components.md

 [sample clip]: models/sample_clips.stl "{cat: 3DPrinted, note: Both sample clips are in the one file.}"
 [gear]: models/gears.stl "{cat: 3DPrinted, note: All three gears are in the one file.}"
 [small gear]: models/small_gears.stl "{cat: 3DPrinted, note: All three gears are in the one file.}"
 ## Main body
-There are different options for the main body, depending on what type of illumination you want to use.
+There are two options for the [Main body]{output,qty:1}.

-1. If you want to use your own illumination, or just want the stage, you will need to print the [delta stage]{qty:choose,}.
+1. If you just want the stage, you will need to print the [Delta Stage]{qty:1}.
-1. If you want to use the OpenFlexure's condenser illumination, for transmission illumination, you will need to print the [transmission delta stage]{qty:choose}.
-1. If you want to use the OpenFlexure's reflection illumination, for example for fluorescence, you will need to print the [reflection delta stage]{qty:choose}.
+2. If you want to use the Delta Stage Microscope, you will need to print [Delta Stage Microscope]{qty:1}.
-1. If you want to use both transmission and reflection illumination, you will need to print [transmission and reflection delta stage]{qty:choose}.

 ## Actuators
 To control the movement of the stage, you will need to print:

-1. The three [feet]{qty:0}.
+1. The three [feet].
-1. The three [gear]{qty:0}s.
+2. The three [gear]s.

 ## Printed tools
 To assist with the fiddlier parts, you will need to print out these tools:

-1. The [band tool]{qty:0}.
+1. The [band tool].
-1. The [nut tool]{qty:0}.
+2. The [nut tool].

 ## Sample clips
 To secure a microscope slide to the stage, you will need to print:

-1. The two [sample clip]{qty:0}s.
+1. The two [sample clip]s.

 ## Motors

 To connect the motors to the stage, you will need to print:

-1. The three [small gear]{qty:0}s.
+1. The three [small gear]s.

 ## Base

-To store the any electronic components, or just to help keep the microscope steady, you will need to print:
+The base{output,qty:1} keeps the microscope steady.
+Choose which one you want to print:

-1. The [simple base]{qty:0}.
+1. The [simple base].

    or

-1. The [Raspberry Pi & Sangaboard base]{qty:0}
+2. The [Raspberry Pi & Sangaboard base].